Providing Services for Citizens’ Bond Oversight Committees

 - Strengthen bond program audit requirements and expand the role of CBOCs in selecting and interacting with auditors.

-- Require bond ballot language clearly refer to specific projects in the district’s facility master plan instead of highly generalized projects, such as “safety upgrades” or “technology improvements.”
+- Require bond ballot language to refer to specific projects in the district’s facility master plan instead of highly generalized projects, such as “safety upgrades” or “technology improvements.”

-- Make CBOC selection and appointment more transparent, open and merit-based.
+- Make CBOC membership selection and appointment more transparent, open, and merit-based.

-- Require districts to provide sufficient budgets funded by bond funds to include independent legal counsel for the CBOC, train members, and maintain a website to prominently display meeting agendas and reports.
+- Require districts to provide adequate funds for CBOCs to fulfill their mission of reporting to the general public by enabling bond revenues to be used to fund the cost of independent legal counsel for a CBOC, to train CBOC members, and to maintain a website to display meeting agendas and reports prominently.